Anita Jane Hood, BA (1st Class Hons) Integrative Counselling MBACP

 Alternatively, you can email me at - firstname.lastname@example.org (or click on the EMAIL ME link at the top of this page) or telephone/text me on 07388 689812.
 If I am unable to take your call please leave a message and I will get back to you at the earliest possible moment.

 I practice from a comfortable, newly refurbished room in Foxhall Road, Ipswich.
-There is limited FREE parking in front of the building and unrestricted parking in the adjacent side roads close by.
+There is unrestricted parking in the adjacent side roads close by and local buses run from the town centre and stop across the road from the premises.